svaloumas/gowc/README.md

 ## Performance

+The file used for this benchmark is a 595MB CSV with 5m rows.

 ```bash
 # New lines only count
 $ hyperfine  --warmup 3 './gowc -l -bs 1000000 ~/benchmark/5mSalesRecords.csv' 'wc -l ~/benchmark/5mSalesRecords.csv'